WhiteflagProtocol/whiteflag-api/docs/md/openapi.md

 To perform this operation, you must be authenticated by means of one of the following methods:
 HTTP Authentication
 </aside>

+<h1 id="whiteflag-api-accounts">Accounts</h1>

+Endpoints for operations related to a specific blockchain accounts, such as creating, updating and deleting accounts.

 ## getAccounts